Leonard133/laravel-google-translate/README.md

 `yo - Yoruba`

 `zu - Zulu`

-Feel free to create a pull request to get your languages supported.

 ## License
 Laravel Google Translate is an open-source software licensed under the MIT license.